A millennium into the future two advances have altered the course of human history: the colonization of the

 - Hal kills Frank

-- Dave leaves Discovery to rescue Frank's body but is then locked
+- Dave leaves Discovery to rescue Frank's body but is then locked out of Discovery

 - Hal kills the three hibernating astronauts

-- Dave reenters Discovery by coming in through the emergency air lock
+- Dave reenters Discovery by coming in through the emergency air lock (without his helmet)

 - Hal is disconnected from Discovery